MehulATL/mayho.github.io/_posts/2013-11-24-merge_sort.md

 share: true
 ---

 Today I will be showing y'all my implementation of a [merge sort](http://en.wikipedia.org/wiki/Merge_sort) in javascript.
-Implementing merge sorts is a very popular interview exercize, and as such it's in our best interest to understand this sorting algorithm.
+Implementing merge sorts is a very popular interview exercize.
+Luckily merge sort is a very intuitive to write a recursive solution for.

-Our solution does the following --
+Merge sort does the following --

   1. If the unsorted array's length is less than two, it's already sorted.
 In this case we just return the unsorted array.
   2. We split the unsorted array in half.